A Lotte Data – Minecraft Data Pack

 • minecraft:stone_tool_materials includes andesite, diorite, granite, stone, and deepslate.

-Entity Tags
+Entity Type Tags

 Additions

-• charlottebuff:boats includes boats and chest boats.
+• charlottebuff:boats includes all boats and chest boats.

 • charlottebuff:can_spawn_holding_deepslate_ores includes husks, zombies, and zombie villagers.